cackharot/suds-py3/README.md

 result = client.service.sayHello('bob')
 # result -> "Hello, bob!"
 ```

-### Fixes by Me
-1. Applied some changes to make it work with python 3
-2. Tested with .NET WCF basicHttpBinding with BasicAuthentication

 ### Examples
 Examples folder contains sample SOAP services in JAVA, .NET WCF.